Vyral/base-template/_posts/2019-01-31-recapping-2018s-market--discussing-what-2019-may-bring.md

 Home sales in the upper $300,000 price range rose by 15%, and those in the $1 million range were up as much as 37% in 2018. **This is a heartening sign for our market because it means higher-priced homes are selling as well.**

-Crye-Leike sold 700 homes per day last year, and our team accounted for 160 of those sales.
+Crye-Leike sold 700 homes per day last year, and our team accounted for 160.
 All in all, it was a good year, and we’re optimistic about what we can achieve together in 2019!

 If you’d like to see what your home is worth with all the market variables at play, please reach out and give us a call at [(901) 729-9526](tel:901-729-9526){: target="_blank"}.
 Our team would be happy to help you with your real estate needs!